TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-changesqlserverlicensemodel.md

 * To change **the licensing model of SQL Server on Azure VM** from "Pay As You Go" to "Bring your own license" or Azure Hybrid benefit please follow the instructions to [change the license model for a SQL virtual machine in Azure](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-ahb?tabs=azure-portal)
 * To change SQL Server Version or Edition on Azure VM:

-	- To [upgrade or downgrade SQL **Version**](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/change-sql-server-version) (for example, change to or from SQL Server 2008/2008R2/2012/2016/2017/2019)
+	- [Upgrade or downgrade SQL **Version**](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/change-sql-server-version) (for example, change to or from SQL Server 2008/2008R2/2012/2016/2017/2019)
-	* To [upgrade or downgrade SQL **Edition**](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/change-sql-server-edition) (for example, change edition to or from SQL edition Standard/Enterprise/Express/Developer/Web)
+	* [Upgrade or downgrade SQL **Edition**](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/change-sql-server-edition) (for example, change edition to or from SQL edition Standard/Enterprise/Express/Developer/Web)

 ## **Recommended Documents**